mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-04-21-drawing-faces.md

 [^opaque]: Not transparent or translucent; impenetrable to light; not allowing light to pass through.

 {% figure caption:"If you add just the right amount of white to a color it will allow you to lighten anything you paint over.
-This is how I **pull a face** out of the background." class:"half" %}
+This is how I **pull a face** out of the background." class:"gallery-2-col" %}
 [![red mix not lightening](/assets/images/paper-53-faceless-red-mix-1.jpg)](/assets/images/paper-53-faceless-red-mix-1-lg.jpg)
 [![red mix lightening](/assets/images/paper-53-faceless-red-mix-2.jpg)](/assets/images/paper-53-faceless-red-mix-2-lg.jpg)
 {% endfigure %}